Student Health Care

 - Athletics Physical Form

-- Parent/Guardian Authorization Form A – This form covers prescription medication, inhalers, non-prescription medication (for grades 7-12 only).
+- Parent/Guardian Authorization Form A – This form covers the prescription medication, inhalers, non-prescription medication (for grades 7-12 only).

 - Licensed Prescriber Authorization Form B – This form covers oral/miscellaneous and inhaled medication.